TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-umber-pines.md

 - **Lightfoot (improved):** You must have the lightfoot feat in order to take this feat.
 Your swim and climb speed is equal to your running speed.
 - **Martial Study:** You can take 3 more martial practices.
 - **Martial Training:** Requires learning attack attributes.
 Learn two more attack attributes.
+- **Raging Boar:** Add +2 to charge attacks while in the rage stance.
-- **Raging Focus:** When you enter the rage stance, you may immediately remove one condition that is afflicting you (that is not from a wound).
+- **Raging Focus:** When you enter the rage stance, you may immediately remove one condition that is afflicting you that is not from a wound.
 - **Raging Vitality:** Instead of gaining +2 **HEA** for each point of **VIT**, you instead gain +4 **HEA**.
 This is retroactive.
 Recalculate your health as if this were true from level 1.
-- **Raging Will:** You may spend a rage to ignore the dazed, stunned, or exposed condition (unless the exposed condition occurs from draining your **STA**).
+- **Raging Will:** When you gain the dazed, stunned, or exposed condition (unless the exposed condition occurs from draining your **STA**) you may spend a rage to discard it.
 - **Rampage:** Requires you be in the rage stance.
 If you wound or kill a foe that is not a minion, regain 3 **STA** and 3 **WIL**.
 - **Varied Assault:** When you wound or kill with a thrown weapon, you may perform a charge as a free action.